danielsollondon/azvmimagebuilder/quickquickstarts/8_Creating_a_Custom_Linux_Shared_Image_Gallery_Image_from_SIG/readme.md

-# Create a Custom Image, then Distribute and Version over Multiple Regions
+# Create a Custom Image, from an existing Shared Image Gallery Custom Image then Distribute and Version over Multiple Regions

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and then use the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).